 - Eleanor Bell, Cincinnati Post Art Critic, March 12, 1965

 "Pilotin' Comes Natural," by Warren Stichtenoth

-This is a black and white photograph of a color painting, inspired by a visit to the pilot house of the Delta Queen.
+This painting inspired by a visit to the pilot house of the Delta Queen.
 This painting was first shown at the 75th Anniversary Art Show.